mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/aws/intervals/index.md

 {{< chart_line
     "coldstart_aws_interval"
     "Probability of a cold start happening before minute X" >}}

-This behavior is [different from the past](/2019/08/aws-lambda-cold-starts-after-10-minutes/), here is a month-over-month view:

-{{< chart_line_multi
-    "coldstart_aws_interval_history"
-    "The typical lifetime of an idle AWS Lambda" "2019 by month" "minutes" >}}

 Go back to [Cold Starts in AWS Lambda](/serverless/coldstarts/aws/).